sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-resource-locks.md

 The *Resource Locks* panel offers specifying Resource Locks for use with Workflows.

 Resource Locks limit parallelism of Jobs and other Workflow Instructions.
-They can be considered a traffic light, more precisely a [Semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)) with the implication that
+They can be considered a traffic light, more precisely a [Semaphore](https://en.wikipedia.org/wiki/Semaphore_%28programming%29) with the implication that

 - Orders have to acquire the lock to proceed in the Workflow and otherwise will remain in the *waiting* state until the lock becomes available.
 - Orders waiting for a lock will not consume computing resources such as CPU,
-- Orders' attempts to aquire a lock will be considered for any Jobs and other Workflow Instructions across Workflows and Agents.
+- Orders' attempts to acquire a lock will be considered for any Jobs and other Workflow Instructions across Workflows and Agents.

 The following flavors are available for Resource Locks: